 1. Protect your skin from the sun:

-Sun exposure can trigger or worsen rosacea symptoms, so it's important to protect your skin by wearing sunscreen, a wide-brimmed hat, and staying in the shade as much as possible.
+Sun exposure can trigger or worsen rosacea symptoms, so it's important to protect your skin by wearing sunscreen and a wide-brimmed hat and staying in the shade as much as possible.

 2. Identify and avoid triggers: